4 easy tricks to keep your rewards from expiring

 Luckily, there are more than enough methods requiring very little effort that will help you make sure that you don’t allow your rewards to vanish into thin air.

 To keep points and miles from expiring, you just need to register activity in your loyalty program account.
-There are several easy ways to do this:
+There are several easy ways to do this.

 Co-branded card purchases